Vantage-AI/Vantage-template/README.md

 # Vantage-Template Repo for Python Package
-A cookie cutter for creating a python project/
+A Cookiecutter for creating a python project.

 ## Usage